 Regularly tuning in to your spouse’s emotional well-being is important, too.
 The couples I have counseled find it helpful to have regular conversations where they check in with each other.
 Learning to express your feelings and needs in a healthy manner is one of the most powerful ways to strengthen your emotional connection.

 Vulnerability No. 2: Lack of physical intimacy

-When physical intimacy diminishes in a marriage, couples are at a higher
+When physical intimacy diminishes in a marriage, couples are at a higher risk for affairs.

 Vulnerability No. 3: Blurred boundaries